City-of-Helsinki/drupal-docker-images/drupal/README.md

 ## Updating PHP version

-Make sure to update `latest` tag accordingly in th [docker-bake.hcl](/drupal/docker-bake.hcl) file.
-The `latest` tag should always point to the development version of the latest supported PHP version, `8.4-dev` for example.
+Make sure to update `latest` and `latest-dev` tags accordingly in th [docker-bake.hcl](/drupal/docker-bake.hcl) file.
+These tags should always point to the latest supported PHP version, `8.4-dev` or `8.4` for example.

 ### Build & Push